The coffee culture in Croatia is really quite remarkable. If you want to save this later to read, you can save it to Pinterest here.

 You can try “Oatmeal Milk”!

-It’s not bad!
+It’s actually not bad!
 Moistened oats produce a type of milk when soaked overnight in water.
 You then use a strainer or cheesecloth to squeeze out the milk product from the oats.

 CROATIAN LANGUAGE Bonus: